boooooooooooooooooooooooooobbbbbbbbbbb/ShibaGT.Genesis/README.md

 - Drag the file `iis_Stupid_Menu.dll` to your plugins folder
 - Start Gorilla Tag if needed

 > This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
-Portions of the materials contained herein are property of Another Axiom LLC. © 2024 Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. Â© 2024 Another Axiom LLC.